 DOT Random Drug Testing Rates by Modality, 2019

 The 6 DOT agencies can and do issue updated guidelines for random drug testing rates on an annual basis.
 These are the updated 2019 Specifications for each federal agency.
+The agencies publish the rates that companies that fall under each modality are expected to achieve each year.

 It’s important to be sure that your DOT random consortium is successfully completing tests at least as often as required by your modality.
 When DOT auditors come on-site to audit company drug testing records, they typically ask for something called an annual MIS report to prove that your consortium is testing at a rate that meets their minimum requirements.